Stoma problems by StoCare.

 • Speak to your stoma nurse about your feelings; they will signpost you in the right direction, which could be using different products or medical treatments.

 Managing a stoma can feel overwhelming at times, but with the right knowledge and resources, many stoma issues can be effectively managed or prevented.
 Whether you’re dealing with stoma leaks, skin irritation or emotional challenges, remember help is always available.
 You are not alone and there is a great community of ostomates who understand what you are going through.
-You can connect with them or find advice and support from these resources:

 If you are a medical professional and are interested in finding out how StoCare products can help your patients or requesting a repeat sample order, please email info@rhodespharma.co.uk.